MIT-DB-Class/go-db-2024/lab1.md

 write pages at arbitrary offsets -- check out the golang `os.File` type and its `ReadAt()` method.
 You should not call `BufferPool` methods when reading a page from disk in the `readPage()` method, but you will use the buffer pool `getPage()` method in your implementations of the heap file `iterator`.
 Once you have read in the bytes of the page you can create the page using the heap page method `newHeapPage()`.
 You can convert bytes read from a file to a buffer via the `bytes.NewBuffer()` method.
 4. `flushPage()` - Force a given page object back to disk.
-The supplied page will be a `HeapPage`;  you should cast it and retrieve its bytes via the heap page method `toBytes()`.
+The supplied page will be a `HeapPage`;  you should cast it and retrieve its bytes via the heap page method `toBuffer()`.
 You can then write these bytes back to the appropriate location on disk by opening the backing file and using a method like `os.File.WriteAt()`.
 5. `insertTuple()` - Add a tuple to the heap file;  because the heap file is unordered, it can be inserted in any free slot in the file
 6. `deleteTuple()` - Remove a specific tuple from the heap file.
 You should use the rid field of the tuple to determine which page the tuple is in, and call the heap page method `deleteTuple()` on the appropriage page.